gavianu/NanoFlowModel/docs/01_physics_context.md

 This observation reinforces the central hypothesis of NanoFlowModel — that **passive geometric constraints** can transform stochastic behavior into **usable directional effects** in fluid or gas microenvironments.

+### 🧩 Geometric Influence on Brownian Motion

+In classical statistical mechanics, Brownian motion is inherently random and symmetric in all directions within a homogeneous environment.
+However, when confined to a bounded geometry, particularly one featuring asymmetric or inhomogeneous boundaries, this randomness can be geometrically modulated.

+Reflective surfaces can redirect motion; absorbent boundaries can reduce kinetic energy; and converging or diverging geometries can influence particle density and drift direction.
+These mechanisms are central to rectification theories (e.g., Brownian ratchets) and form the conceptual foundation of the NanoFlowModel, where directional flow is induced solely via structural design.

 ## Structural Similarities: Fluid Flow and Electromagnetism

 Although **Maxwell’s equations** govern classical electromagnetism, their mathematical structure — involving divergence (∇·) and curl (∇×) operators — closely mirrors that of fluid dynamics (e.g., Navier–Stokes equations).